talisma-cassoma/blog.talisma-manuel/README.md

-the base template was of this blog was based on <a href="https://manuelernestog.github.io/">manuel ernestog</a>
+this template was based on the <a href="https://manuelernestog.github.io/">manuel ernestog</a> blog

 ## Project Structure